zenstackhq/zenstack-docs/blog/modern-sql-ai/index.md

 SELECT * FROM items ORDER BY embedding <-> '[3,1,2]' LIMIT 5;
 ```

-SQL databases are not optimized specifically for vector searches, and benchmark shows it's usually slower than vector databases.
+SQL databases are not explicitly optimized for vector searches; benchmarks show it's usually slower than vector databases.
 However, there are still good reasons to use them:

-- You can filter with both vector and non-vector data at the same time.
+- You can filter with both vector and non-vector data simultaneously.
 - You can combine full-text search and vector-based search.
 - You can have the matching document's content directly returned in the search result without making a separate fetch request.
 - You can leverage the database's security mechanisms (roles, row-level-security, etc.) to segregate data across tenants.

-## SQL As the Facade of LLM Workflows
+## SQL as the Facade of LLM Workflows

-Besides storing and searching vector data, there are also other cool innovations that let you describe your entire LLM workflows using SQL - conceptually similar to how end-to-end machine learning tasks are done with PostgresML.
+Besides storing and searching vector data, there are also other remarkable innovations that let you describe your entire LLM workflows using SQL - conceptually similar to how end-to-end machine learning tasks are done with PostgresML.

 [Mindsdb](https://mindsdb.com) is a good example.
 It abstracts everything related to an AI workflow as "virtual tables".
 For example, you can import OpenAI API as a "virtual table":